rolanddelmundo5-sudo/M3-Lipid-Parameters/README.md

 # M3-Lipid-Parameters

-Home of the open beta reparameterized Martini 3 lipids.
+Home of the Martini 3 lipid parameters.

 ## Citation